Got My Mojo Working: Muddy Waters rendition

 Waters recorded the song on December 1, 1956, for Chess Records in Chicago.
 Both Little Walter and James Cotton have been mentioned as supplying the harmonica parts.

 "Got My Mojo Working" was a feature of Muddy Waters' live performances over the years, with a popular version appearing on his At Newport 1960 album.
 Writing for the Blues Foundation, when the song was recognized as a "Classic of blues recording" in 1984, blues historian Jim O'Neal noted that "The two-part rendition that secured the song’s renown was on the groundbreaking LP Muddy recorded live at the Newport Jazz Festival in 1960."
-He also called the song "a standard in countless blues band repertoires".
-Waters' rendition is included on Rolling Stone's 500 Greatest Songs of All Time at number 359.
-In 1999, it received a Grammy Hall of Fame Award and it is identified as one of the "Songs of the Century" by the RIAA.
+He also called the song "a standard in countless blues band repertoires."
+Waters' rendition is included on Rolling Stone's 500 Greatest Songs of All Time at number 202.
+In 1999, it received a Grammy Hall of Fame Award, and is identified as one of the "Songs of the Century" by the RIAA.

 Copyright issues

 The song has been the subject of copyright litigation.
 Muddy Waters heard Ann Cole perform it while she was on tour with him in 1956.
-He modified the words, and attempted to copyright his own version.
+He modified the words and attempted to copyright his version.
 Dare Music, Inc., holder of the Preston Foster copyright, and Arc Music Group, holder of the Morganfield copyright, settled out of court, with Arc deferring to Dare's copyright.

 In Strachborneo v.
 Arc Music 357 F. Supp 1393 (S.D.
 N.Y.
 1973), Ruth Stratchborneo sued co-defendants Arc Music, Dare Music, McKinley Morganfield (Muddy Waters) and Preston Foster, claiming that all had infringed on her copyright in the song "Mojo Workout".
 In disagreement with Plaintiff Stratchborneo's claim, the ruling held that the term "Mojo" was essentially in the public domain and that the various uses of it in recordings by Ann Cole, Muddy Waters, Jimmy Smith and Bill Cosby did not, therefore, constitute infringement:

-Importantly, the ruling also unequivocally established the copyright of Preston Foster and Dare Music, Inc. in the song "Got My Mojo Working":
+Importantly, the ruling also unequivocally established the copyright of Preston Foster and Dare Music, Inc. in the song "Got My Mojo Working."